Chinese pickles: Flavor

 Chinese pickles all need to balance the flavors of sweet, sour, pungent, salt, bitter and savory.
 There are also spicy pickles with floral notes, such as the Sichuan pepper.
 However, most Chinese pickles still aim for a balance between the tastes of vinegar, salt, garlic, ginger, soy sauce, hot chili, sugar, and the vegetable or fruit itself.

 Most pickles need to wait for a few months for the vegetables and fruit to ferment, but there are also "quick pickles" which can be eaten a few hours or a few days after preparation.
 Cucumber pickles, for example, may be eaten after they have been pickled in a jar for three hours.

 Consumption

-Chinese pickle can be eaten directly from the jar as an appetizer, or used as an ingredient for cooking a larger dish.
-Before the meal, it is served with wine, beer, sodas, or tea to stimulate people's appetite.
-People eat the small dishes of Chinese pickles and some snacks to drink and chat.
-Chinese people can also eat pickles as a dish with steamed rice when they do not have many dishes.
-Chinese pickles are used as ingredients to cook the food as flavor base.
-Pickling ginger and pickling pepper are most frequently used ingredients to make Sichuan food.
-It can also help to flavor and enhance the vegetable, meat, poultry, and seafood.
-For example, Chinese cook duck soup with pickling radish to make the soup more delicious.
+Chinese pickles can be eaten by themselves as an appetizer, or used as an ingredient for cooking a larger dish.
+Before a meal, they are served served with wine, beer, sodas, or tea to stimulate people's appetites.
+People eat small dishes of Chinese pickles and some snacks to drink and chat.
+Chinese pickles can also be used to flavor a serving of plain rice as an inexpensive meal.
+Chinese pickles are used as a flavor base in cooking.
+Pickled ginger and pickled peppers are frequently used ingredients in Sichuan cuisine.
+They can also be used to flavor vegetables, meat, poultry, and seafood; for example, Chinese duck soup is prepared with pickled radish.